phucloc-hub/azure-devops-project2/README.md

 A [Trello](https://trello.com/b/3YsyayTe/build-cicd-pipeline-for-azure-devops) board to keep track of the tasks.

-A [spreadsheet](project-schedule-h.xlsx) to manage the project plan.
+A [spreadsheet](project-schedule-h.xlsx) to manage the project plan

 ## Instructions